Kells Flour shop. Tipo 00 flour protein content. Pop quiz: What do whipped cream, Nerf footballs, pizza, and Tempur-Pedic mattresses have in common?

 Everyone loves the smell of freshly baked bread, and the idea of baking your own loaves, but the time involved can seem overwhelming.
 That is the attraction of bread machines and ‘quick loaves’ I suspect, but the danger is that the disappointment that frequently ensues from the resulting loaves puts people off altogether.
-For sourdough loaves that might need to prove for up to 8 hours it can seem difficult to imagine just how anyone with family or work commitments could possibly fit it in to their lives.
-In this blog I will work to dispel that fear.
 A list of sourdough websites in the UK, London and the USA.
 In addition to the information on The Sourdough School site, there are many websites out there offering everything from an in depth exploration of the how’s and why’s of sourdough baking, to ‘how to’ guides and recipes for home bakers.

 It is fast, and easy to get the exact hydration (water to flour ratio) and dough ball size you want.
 Mix the dough in a stand mixer, by hand or in a bread machine.
 Cover the dough and let it rise for 1 1/2 - 2 hours, or until double.
+To make your pizza balls, shape each piece of dough into a ball.
+Your pizza balls will need to rest for about an hour to become soft and elastic, so that they can be easily stretched into a thin crust pizza.
 Percent hydration of pizza dough.
 Tjkoko, The answer to your question depends mostly on the type or style of pizza that you want to make.